moodymudskipper/refactor/README.md

 # refactor

-Refactoring code can be a bit scary, what if we mess something up and end up with a different output or slower code?
+{refactor} helps you test your refactored code with real live data.
+It’s a complement to unit tests, useful in the dirtier stage of refactoring, when we’re not quite sure if our unit tests are good enough or if we don’t want to write them yet because there are too many things changing.

-Hopefully no more! {refactor} lets you run both the original and refactored version of your code and checks whether the output is the same and if it runs as fast.
-Then when you’re comfortable with your work you can remove the original version.
+{refactor} lets you run both the original and refactored version of your code and checks whether the output is the same and if it runs as fast.

+As you encounter failures you might improve your unit tests, and when you’re comfortable with your work you can remove the original version

 ## Installation